-You'll make your own show, either just for you or for everyone else too.
+By the end, you'll have your own podcast series - whether it's just for fun, for school, or for the whole world to hear.
 It's an excellent opportunity for anyone hoping to work in social or mass media.